This tour gives you an insight into the rich culture and history of Lhasa.

 Before joining a tour, we recommend you to take a travel insurance which should cover cancellation, medical expenses, helicopter evacuation and emergency repatriation.

 Potala Palace is situated at the west of old Lhasa, atop the "Moburi (Red) Mountain".
 In 1994, the Potala Palace was declared the United Nations World Cultural Heritage site.
 It was originally built in the 640's, during the reign of King Songstan Gampo.
-The 13-story palace stands 117 meters high and has over 1,000 rooms.
+The 13-story palace stands 117m high and has over 1,000 rooms.
 Covering an area of 130,000 sq meters, the entire building is made of stone and wood.
-The palace is widely known for its treasures, which includes sculptures, murals, ancient Tibetan Buddhist scriptures, Buddha figures, antiques, and jewelry.
+The palace is widely known for its treasures, which includes sculptures, murals, ancient Tibetan Buddhist scriptures, Buddha figures, antiques and jewelry.
 These are of great cultural and artistic value.

 The Red Palace contains various chapels and mausoleums for previous Dalai Lamas.
 The White Palace contains the living quarters of successive Dalai Lamas and their tutors.
 The offices of the old Tibetan government and their assembly halls are also located here.
 The original Potala was destroyed in the 9th century, during the breakdown of the Tubo Kingship era.
 It was rebuilt during the reign of the 5th Dalai Lama and completed in the late 17th century.

 Jokhang Temple is located in the centre of old Lhasa city.
-It was original built in 647 AD.
+It was originally built in 647 AD.
 It is said the site was chosen personally by the wife of King Songstan Gampo, the Tang Princess Wen Cheng.
 It was built by craftsmen from Tibet, China and Nepal and thus features different architectural styles.

 The Jokhang is the spiritual centre of Tibet and the holiest destination for all Tibetan Buddhist pilgrims.
 In the central hall is the Jokhang’s oldest and most precious object-a sitting statue of Sakyamuni Buddha, when he was 12 years old.
 It is a gilded statue adorned with many jewels, in an elaborate setting.
 Pilgrims have prostrated themselves in front of this statue for centuries.